pnsaeta/p064/docs/LinearAlgebra.md

 ## Outer Products

-The inner product described above takes two equal-rank vectors and contracts them to produce a scalar.
+The inner product described above takes two vectors of equal dimension and contracts them to produce a scalar.
 In matrix language, it is the product of the transpose of the first vector (converting a column vector to a row vector) by the second.
 What happens if we let the first vector remain a column vector but "contract" it with the transpose of the second vector?
 That is, take
 \\[
   \mat{M} = \begin{pmatrix} a_1 \\\ a_2 \\\ \vdots \\\ a_m \end{pmatrix} \vdot
     \begin{pmatrix} b_1 & b_2 & \cdots & b_n \end{pmatrix}